 Lidio Carraro

-Anyone looking for unusual Latin American wines will be interested in those produced by Lidio Carraro.
-Although one of the youngest Brazilian wine producers, founded only in 1998, the Lidio Carraro family has been growing grapes for four generations.
+Anyone looking for distinctive South American wines will be interested in those produced by Lidio Carraro.
+Although still quite a young business (founded in 1998), the Lidio Carraro family has been growing grapes for four generations.
 Their current plantings are located both in the Vale dos Vinhedos and also in the Terras do Encruzilhada do Sul, part of the more southerly Serra do Sudeste region.

 Miolo